hyper63/workshops/connect/README.md

 ## Update a Character

-In the previous workshop, we learned how to add a document to hyper and to retrieve a document from hyper, in this workshop, we will learn how to update a document.
-The update method for hyper.data takes two arguments, an identifier and the updated document. hyper completely replaces the document, so you must send a full document to hyper.
+In the previous workshop, we learned how to add a document to hyper and to retrieve a document from hyper.
+In this workshop, we will learn how to update a document.
+The update method for hyper.data takes two arguments, an identifier, and the updated document. hyper completely replaces the document, so you must send a full document to hyper.

 > QUESTION: Why does hyper take the entire document to perform an update?
-This is intentional by design
+This is intentional by design.
-> You should keep your documents small and domain focused, this allows for better scale.
+> You should keep your documents small and domain-focused, this allows for better scale.
 If you want
 > to learn more about document database design check out this blog post https://blog.hyper.io/document-database-design

 In the `api/update-character.js` file, lets re-write the updateCharacter API handler: